Application Portal Now Accepting Applications

 There are four in-person application intake locations in Broward County, at the County’s four

 Family Success Center locations.
 Appointments are required.
 Applicants going to one of the intake centers must follow COVID-19 protocols:

 - Wear a mask that covers their nose and mouth

 - Maintain social distance

-If you feel you are sick the day of your appointment or test positive for COVID-19, please call the Intake Scheduling Hotline to be rescheduled.
+If you feel you are sick the day of your appointment or test positive for COVID-19, please call the Family Success Center to reschedule.

 For non-COVID-19 related assistance, please contact your nearest Family Success Center for services.